 I am an aquatic ecologist who is broadly interested in linking measurements of ecosystem structure and function, and predicting how future changes in climate and land use could change how ecosystems operate.
 I work in streams, rivers, lakes, and reservoirs, both in the field and in modeling space.
 I am also interested in the roles that animals, from macroinvertebrates to fishes (and humans!), play in mediating ecosystem processes in different aquatic environments.

-In addition to research, I enjoy teaching, participating in community outreach activities, and writing about science.
+In addition to research, I enjoy teaching and curriculum development, participating in community outreach activities, and writing about science.

 Check out my News page for all